VanbroekhovenStef/warehouse/README.md

 - A web application that hosts the game and allows some extra functionality for analytics and gathering feedback.

 ## Unity
-Utopia 2.0 is made in the Unity game engine.
+Utopia 2.0 is made in the Unity game engine as a WebGL project.
 This platform allows the programmer to use lots of features and packages that help in creating a game, which normal web development platforms do not offer.
 We used a template for Isometric 2D development.
 More info on this template can be found [here](https://blog.unity.com/technology/isometric-2d-environments-with-tilemap).

 ### Installation
 To load the game, you will need to install Unity Hub first.
 The download files can be found [here](https://unity.com/download).
 From within Unity Hub, you can intall the right version of Unity to run the application.
 Utopia is made in version `2021.3.14f1`.
 Visit the Unity [Download Archive](https://unity.com/releases/editor/archive) and download the correct version through Unity Hub.
 After the install is complete, you can safely run Utopia and explore the game.